Foreign policy of the George W. Bush administration: North Korea

 North Korea had developed weapons of mass destruction for several years prior to Bush's inauguration, and the Clinton administration had sought to trade economic assistance for an end to the North Korean WMD program.
 Though Secretary of State Powell urged the continuation of the rapprochement, other administration officials, including Vice President Cheney, were more skeptical of the good faith of the North Koreans.
 Bush instead sought to isolate North Korea in the hope that the regime would eventually collapse.

 North Korea launched missile tests on July 5, 2006, leading to United Nations Security Council Resolution 1695.
 The country said on October 3, 2006 "The U.S. extreme threat of a nuclear war and sanctions and pressure compel the DPRK to conduct a nuclear test", which the Bush administration denied and denounced.
 Days later on October 9, 2006, North Korea followed through on its promise to test nuclear weapons.
 On October 14, 2006, the Security Council unanimously passed United Nations Security Council Resolution 1718, sanctioning North Korea for the test.
 In the waning days of his presidency, Bush attempted to re-open negotiations with North Korea, but North Korea continued to develop its nuclear programs.

 On May 7, 2007, North Korea agreed to shut down its nuclear reactors immediately pending the release of frozen funds held in a foreign bank account.
 This was a result of a series of three-way talks initiated by the United States and including China.
 On September 2, 2007, North Korea agreed to disclose and dismantle all its nuclear programs by the end of 2007.

 Singapore

-President of United States Bush and Prime Minister of Singapore Goh Chok Tong signed a bilateral free trade agreement on May 6, 2003; the agreement entered into force on January 1, 2004.
+President Bush and Singaporean Prime Minister Goh Chok Tong signed a bilateral free trade agreement on May 6, 2003; the agreement entered into force on January 1, 2004.
 The growth of U.S. investment in Singapore and the large number of Americans living there enhance opportunities for contact between Singapore and the United States.